Last Updated: March 22, 2021

 - All people are assumed susceptible to the virus.
-Initial populations prioritized for COVID-19 vaccination will be as follows based on federal guidance and pending ACIP recommendations and subject to change based on ACIP guidance:
+Initial populations prioritized for COVID-19 vaccination will be as follows based on federal guidance and subject to change based on ACIP guidance:

 - Persons aged 65 years and older and frontline essential workers